MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 **AIExtract**(_Text_,_Entity_)

 - _Text_ - Required.
 A text sentences.
-The text from which to extract data.
+The text from which to extract the data.
 -  _Entity_ - Required.
 The entity to extract.
 The name of entity to extract.

 **AIExtract Output**